euan-reid/watch-bells/README.md

 ## Development setup

-You will need pipenv and Python 3.7 installed
+You will need VS Code, Git, and Docker installed; and VS Code Remote - Containers set up.

-1. Clone the repo
-2. `pipenv sync --dev`
-3. `pipenv run python watch_bells.py`
+With that setup in place, use Remote Containers: Clone Repository in Container Volume and clone the repo.
+Everything else should be automatic.

 ## Release History